Got a question not found here? Ask away!

 Q: WHAT DO I GET FOR MY ENTRY FEE?

 A: Entry Fees include two (2) All Festival Tickets, passes to the mixers, and a chance to be seen by our VIP Jury and to exhibit at the Festival.
-You also get: Team Promotion, Verse Assignment Night, and free access to the Library (when available) and Training resources.
-Entry fees do not cover the whole cost of a production season and festival.
-Encourage your friends to donate to168.
+You also get: full access to all films and other materials on "Channel 168," our film library, and other training resources (behond login).

 Q: I'M NOT A PRODUCER - HOW DO I JOIN A TEAM